KxSystems/docs/docs/wp/disaster-floods/index.md

 ## Results

-The results below are separated based on the three distinct datasets discussed throughout this paper.
+The results below are separated based on the three datasets.

 ### Model testing